-Open and effective competition when bidding
+Open and Effective Competition when Bidding

-- Value for money
+1. Value for money

-- Open and Effective competition
+2. Open and Effective competition

-- Ethics and Fair Dealing
+3. Ethics and Fair Dealing

-- Accountability and Reporting
+4. Accountability and Reporting

-The one we want to focus on is Paragraph 2 of the General Procurement Guidelines namely "Open and Effective Competition".
-This means that everybody must have the same chance to respond to a request for a bid.
+The one we want to focus on today is Paragraph 2 of the General Procurement Guidelines namely "Open and Effective Competition".
+This means that everybody must have the same chance to respond to a request for quotation or bid.
 These Guidelines are clear and it states inter alia that: "Departments need to apply effort and research to get the best possible outcome from the market by ensuring that:

-- adequate and timely information is provided to suppliers to enable them to bid;
+c) adequate and timely information is provided to suppliers to enable them to bid;

-- bias and favoritism are eliminated;
+d) bias and favoritism are eliminated;

-- the costs of bidding for opportunities do not deter competent suppliers; and
+e) the costs of bidding for opportunities do not deter competent suppliers; and

 Learn to earn